Autonomous stabilization of remote entanglement in a cascaded quantum network: Analysis

 Since the shifted qubit frequencies are encoded in the drive strength that yields maximum concurrence, we use it here as an empiric measure of the shift.
 We add the following term to the Hamiltonian

 treating it analogously to an ac Stark shift, where $\Omega$ is the drive strength, $\Delta$ is the drive detuning from the resonant frequency, and $\lambda$ is a device-dependent parameter.
-With $\lambda$ as a fit parameter, we achieve high fidelity between the simulated and experimentally measured states.
-This empirical model accurately predicts the steady-state concurrence as a function of the drive strength (fig.~\ref{suppfig:starkshift}A).
+With $\lambda_A$ and $\lambda_B$ as the only free parameters, we fit the concurrence as a function of drive strength and achieve high fidelity between the measured and simulated steady-states.
+These fits are represented by the solid curves in Fig.~\ref{fig:landscape}b. \paragraph{Concurrence landscape} As described above, the drive-induced qubit frequency shift is dependent on the drive frequency.
+Each fit in Fig.~\ref{fig:landscape}b yields a pair of drive frequency shift parameters ($\lambda_A, \lambda_B$) for the corresponding drive frequency.
+This pair of parameters is used to plot the corresponding concurrence contour plot in Fig.~\ref{fig:landscape}a.
+Therefore, these contour plots show how the concurrence landscape would be if these parameters remained constant for all detunings $\varepsilon$.
+Fig.~\ref{suppfig:starkshift}(b, d) show the difference between the concurrence landscape had there been no drive-induced frequency shift.